jdjakub/papers/prog-2022/prog22-manuscript.md

-> A systematic presentation removes ideas from the ground that made them grow and arranges them in an artificial pattern.
+\epigraph{A systematic presentation removes ideas from the ground that made them grow and arranges them in an artificial pattern.}{\textit{The Tyranny of Science} \\ \textsc{Paul Feyerabend}}

->
-> --- Paul Feyerabend, *The Tyranny of Science*, Polity Press (2011)
+\joel{
+\renewcommand{\epigraphflush}{flushleft}
+\renewcommand{\sourceflush}{flushleft}
+}

-> Irony is said to allow the artist to continue his creative production while immersed in a sociocultural context of which he is critical.
+\epigraph{Irony is said to allow the artist to continue his creative production while immersed in a sociocultural context of which he is critical.}{\emph{Irony; or, the Self-Critical Opacity of Postmodernist Architecture} \\ \textsc{Emmanuel Petit} }
->
-> --- Emmanuel Petit, *Irony or, the Self-Critical Opacity of Postmodernist Architecture*, Yale (2013)

 # Introduction

 Many forms of software have been developed to enable programming.
 The classic form consists of a *programming language*, a text editor to enter source code, and a compiler to turn it into an executable program.
 Instances of this form are differentiated by the syntax and semantics of the language, along with the implementation techniques in the compiler or runtime environment.
 Since the advent of graphical user interfaces (GUIs), programming languages can be found embedded within graphical environments that increasingly define how programmers work with the language---for instance, by directly supporting debugging or refactoring.
 Beyond this, the rise of GUIs also permits diverse visual forms of programming, including visual languages and GUI-based end-user programming tools.
 This paper advocates a shift of attention from *programming languages* to the more general notion of "software that enables programming"---in other words, *programming systems*.

-A *programming system* may include tools, protocols, notations, interfaces, and languages.
-It is a software artifact that makes it possible to construct programs, debug them, and turn them into operational, maintained, and evolvable artifacts running on appropriate hardware.
+\begin{defn}[Programming System]
+A \emph{programming system} is an integrated and complete set of tools sufficient for creating, modifying, and executing programs.
+These will include notations for structuring programs and data, facilities for running and debugging programs, and interfaces for performing all of these tasks.
+Facilities for testing, analysis, packaging, or version control may also be present.
+Notations include programming languages and interfaces include text editors, but are not limited to these.
+\end{defn}

 This notion covers classic programming languages together with their editors, debuggers, compilers, and other tools.
 Yet it is intentionally broad enough to accommodate image-based programming environments like Smalltalk, operating systems like UNIX, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention.

 ## What is the problem?

 There is a growing interest in broader forms of *programming systems*, both in the programming research community and in industry.
 On the one hand, researchers are studying topics such as *programming experience* and *live programming* that require considering not just the *language*, but further aspects of a given system.
 On the other hand, commercial companies are building new programming environments like Replit\ \cite{ReplitWeb} or low-code tools like Dark\ \cite{DarkWeb} and Glide\ \cite{GlideWeb}.
 Yet, such topics remain at the sidelines of mainstream programming research.
 While *programming languages* are a well-established concept, analysed and compared in a common vocabulary, no similar foundation exists for the wider range of *programming systems*.

 The academic research on programming suffers from this lack of common vocabulary.
-While we may thoroughly assess programming *languages*, as soon as we add interaction or graphics into the picture, we often get stuck on how the resulting system is vaguely "interesting".
+While we may thoroughly assess programming *languages*, as soon as we add interaction or graphics into the picture, we risk lacking rationale beyond being vaguely "interesting".
 Moreover, when designing new systems, inspiration is often drawn from the same few standalone sources of ideas.
 These might be influential past systems like Smalltalk, programmable end-user applications like spreadsheets, or motivational illustrations by thinkers like Victor\ \cite{BretVictor}.

 Instead of forming a solid body of work, the ideas that emerge are difficult to relate to each other.
 The research methods used to study programming systems lack the rigorous structure of programming language research methods.
 They tend to rely on singleton examples, which demonstrate the author's ideas, but are inadequate methods for comparing new ideas with the work of others.
 This makes it hard to build on top and thereby advance the state of the art.